 - Copying code and creating headings: https://www.youtube.com/watch?v=QN4ucHQMc6U

-- Make sure that you have an outline of topic headings on your page.
+- Make sure that you have an outline of sub-headings on your page.

 See General Suggestions and Feedback on topic selection.

 - In light of the readings of this week, think about and describe in your portfolio page what types of learning outcomes you will address focusing on the topic you've decided on.
-Here's an example portfolio page linked to the student's personal page: Rebecca_G.'s_Portfolio_Page (THIS IS HER FINAL VERSION.
-YOU'RE EXPECTED TO START THIS PAGE IN THIS WEEK, NOT TO WRITE UP EVERY SECTION).
+Here's an example portfolio page: Rebecca_G.'s_Portfolio_Page (THIS IS HER FINAL VERSION.
+YOU'LL BE WRITE UP YOUR SECTIONS THROUGHOUT THIS COURSE).

 MOD 5: Needs Assessment

 - Conduct needs assessment (if possible for your context, optional) and learner analysis focusing on the topic you’ve chosen, report your work under the heading Needs Assessment/Learner Analysis on your portfolio page.
 For examples, please see: Anne Canale Stalnecker and Diane Hamilton.
 Anne's needs assessment was based on literature review and personal speculation.
 Diane did a survey among teachers for her needs assessment.
 These are both acceptable for this class.